 The subjects in the arts allow a high degree of adaptability to different cultural contexts.
 The emphasis is on creativity in the context of disciplined, practical research into the relevant genres.
-In addition, each subject is designed to foster critical, reflective and informed practice, help students

 In addition, each subject is designed to foster critical, reflective and informed practice, help students understand the dynamic and changing nature of the arts, explore the diversity of arts across time, place and cultures, and express themselves with confidence and competence.